-- (34) If any Any unit subject to complying with the requirements specified in paragraph (c)(54) that exceeds 18,000 therms of annual heat input from all fuels used in any twelve month period shall constitute a violation of this rule.
-In addition, the owners or operators shall: - (A) within 4 months after exceeding 18,000 therms of heat input in any twelve month period, submit required applications for permits to construct and operate; and - (B) within 18 months after exceeding 18,000 therms of heat input in any twelve month period, demonstrate and maintain compliance with all applicable requirements specified in paragraphs (c)(1) through (c)(43) for the life of the unit. - (45) The Executive Officer shall grant a time extension to the full compliance date with the applicable NOx compliance limits for any natural gas fired units specified in paragraph (c)(21) for any health facility as defined in writing in Section 1250 of the California Health and Safety Code that can demonstrate that the Office of Statewide Health Planning and Development has approved an extension of time to comply with seismic safety requirements pursuant to Health and Safety Code Sections 130060 and 130061.5.
+- (B) On or before January 1, 2022, meet the applicable NOx emission limit in Table 1146.1-1 for thermal fluid heaters subject to subparagraph (c)(1)(G). - On or after January 1, 2015 or duringuntil burner replacement, whichever is later, no person shall operate in the District any unit subject tocomplying with paragraph (c)(54) whichthat does not meet the emissions limits specified in paragraph (c)(1)(A). - (34) If any unit subject to complying with paragraph (c)(54) that exceeds 18,000 therms of annual heat input from all fuels used in any twelve month period, the owners or operators shall: - (A) within 4 months after exceeding 18,000 therms of heat input in any twelve month period, submit required applications for permits to construct and operate; and - (B) within 18 months after exceeding 18,000 therms of heat input in any twelve month period, demonstrate and maintain compliance with all applicable requirements specified in paragraphs (c)(1) through (c)(43) for the life of the unit. - (45) The Executive Officer shall grant a time extension to the full compliance date with the applicable NOx compliance limits for any natural gas fired units specified in paragraph (c)(21) for any health facility as defined in Section 1250 of the California Health and Safety Code that can demonstrate that the Office of Statewide Health Planning and Development has approved an extension of time to comply with seismic safety requirements pursuant to Health and Safety Code Sections 130060 and 130061.5.
 The extension of time granted by the Executive Officer shall be consistent with the time extension granted pursuant to Health and Safety Code Section 130060 but not to exceed January 1, 2015 and shall be consistent with the time extension granted pursuant to Health and Safety Code Section 130061.5 but not to exceed January 1, 2020.
 Those health facilities granted a time extension shall submit a compliance plan to the Executive Officer on or before January 1, 2010.